New Stay-at-Home Orders Coming to California Counties Ravaged by Covid

 “We are at a tipping point in our fight against the virus and we need to take decisive action now,” Newsom said.
 “If we stay home as much as possible, and wear masks when we have to go to the doctor, shop for groceries or go for a hike, California can come out of this in a way that saves lives and puts us on a path toward economic recovery.”

+In March, California became the first state to implement a statewide lockdown requiring residents to stay indoors except for exercise and essential employment.

-The plan will assess combined hospital capacity within five new regions: Northern California — which includes mostly rural counties like Humboldt and Shasta — Bay Area, Greater Sacramento, San Joaquin Valley and Southern California.
+The latest plan will assess combined hospital capacity within five new regions: Northern California — which includes mostly rural counties like Humboldt and Shasta — Bay Area, Greater Sacramento, San Joaquin Valley and Southern California.
 If ICU capacity dips to 85%, regions will remain under stay-at-home orders similar to the statewide version issued in March for a minimum of three weeks.

 Once hospital capacity improves, individual counties in the region will go back to the tiered-colored method based on infection rates that has been in place since August.